 As an education administrator, you’re often caught in the middle.
 You need to balance the needs of students, parents, teachers, taxpayers, regulators, even business owners.
 Why should social-emotional learning (SEL) get space in your calendar, let alone your schools?

 In many ways big and small, SEL smooths the way for all the other initiatives you need to deliver for your students, your schools, and your community.

 Administrators play a huge role in guiding kids’ social and emotional development.
-So does our EQuip Our Kids! campaign is here to mobilize public support for this game-changing cause.
+Our EQuip Our Kids! campaign is here to mobilize public support for this game-changing cause.

-- Join the SEL alliance in your state.
+- Join the SEL Alliance in your state.
 (If your state doesn’t have one, consider starting one with guidance from this same link.)

 - Contact other school district administrators and your board of education to get them behind social-emotional learning.
 For guidance on what to say, click here.